sykaeh/ehrensberger-recipes/README.md

 npm run serve
 ```

 The generated HTML and CSS files are minified.
-Unused CSS will also be removed from [Tailwind CSS](https://tailwindcss.com).

 You can create an optimized production build with: